knpuniversity/javascript/knpu/ep2-es6/arrow-functions.md

 Well don't worry, because the arrow function has one, very amazing super power.

 To show it off, inside of the anonymous function, `console.log(this, self)`.
-We know that inside of an anonymous functions, `this` always changes to be something different.
+We know that inside of an anonymous function, `this` always changes to be something different.
 And that's why we added the `self` variable: it allows us to refer to our `RepLogApp` object from inside the callback.